-30 CC27 is a 20 cm-tall stalagmite collected insitu in the lower part of the chamber (Fig. 2).
-It was sectioned and polished, then sampled at 200-micron increments along the growth axis for stable isotope analysis using a micromilling machine with a 1 mm-diameter drilling bit.
-Except for the interval between 58.3 and 64.7 mm from top (where every sample was analysed), every third sample was analysed.
-Isotope ratios were measured using a GV Instruments GV2003 continuous-flow isotope-ratio mass spectrometer at the University of Newcastle, Australia using the method fully described in Tzedakis et al. (2018).
+CC27 is a 20 cm tall stalagmite collected in situ in the lower part of the chamber (Fig. 2).
+It was sectioned and polished, then sampled at 200 μm increments along the growth axis for stable isotope analysis using a micromilling machine.
+Except for the interval between 58.3 and 64.7 mm from the top (for which every sample was analyzed), every third sample was analyzed.
+Isotope ratios were measured using a GV Instruments GV2003 continuous-flow isotope-ratio mass spectrometer at the University of Newcastle, Australia, using the method fully described in Tzedakis et al. (2018).
 Briefly, samples of 0.7 to 0.8 mg were placed in septum-capped vials.
-The vials were purged with ultra high purity helium (99.9995%),
+The vials were purged with ultrahigh-purity helium